Secrets and passwords

 OAuth2 - Enable explicitly only required grant types

-Review all OAuth2 agents.
-Any unused OAuth2 grant types should be disabled for each agent.
+Review all OAuth2 applications.
+Any unused OAuth2 grant types should be disabled for each application.
 The example below allows only SAML2 bearer and authorization_code grant types.
-This setting is made in the Agent Metadata value of the agent.
+This setting is made in the Application Metadata value of the application object.

 OAuth2 - Review return URIs

-When moving an agent to production, review return_uris value in the OAuth2 metadata and allow only secure addresses.
+When moving an application to production, review return_uris value in the OAuth2 metadata and allow only secure addresses.

 Session timeout review